CharleneMcKeown/Integration-Workshop/lab.3/README.md

 Operations in API Management can be configured for response caching.
 Response caching can significantly reduce API latency, bandwidth consumption, and web service load for data that does not change frequently.

 **Your challenge is to implement policy to cache responses for the "GetSpeakers" method in order to reduce API latency.
-Do this using built in APIM policy and use tracing to validate that it worked.**
+Do this using built in APIM policy and use tracing to validate that it worked.
+Set the cache to store responses for 20 seconds**

 ### Challenge 6 - Caching